The Truth Behind the Dairy Industry

 What about sheep or goat milk?
 Aren’t conditions there better?

 We conducted undercover investigations of one of the largest sheep-rearing facilities in Israel, at Kibbutz Geva, where the milk is produced for Tnuva’s sheep’s cheeses.
-We found the widespread use of hormones, the forced pregnancy, the traumatic separation of mothers and their lambs, and sheep suffering from disease and udder infection.
+We found the widespread use of hormones, forced pregnancy, traumatic separation of mothers and their baby lambs, and sheep suffering from disease and udder infection.

 More like this: